Professor Rose Griffiths

 My doctoral study examined the causes and nature of looked-after children's difficulties in mathematics, and suggested potential improvements for policy and practice.
 I undertook case studies of five children aged 7 to 11 with varied 'care backgrounds', exploring provision in school and the mathematics each child did at home.
 (University of Cambridge, 2014)

-Griffiths, R. and Craven-Griffiths, A. (October 2016) Half a Hundred Hedgehogs, Ten Fishes in the Sea, Five Friends Counting and Ten Tens and a Dragon.
-Oxford: Oxford University Press.
-(Stop-motion animations showing key elements of counting and early arithmetic for children aged 3 to 11 on the OxfordOwl website, with an international reach.)
+Griffiths, R. and Craven-Griffiths, A. (2016) Half a Hundred Hedgehogs, Ten Fishes in the Sea, Five Friends Counting and Ten Tens and a Dragon.
+Oxford: O.U.P.
+(Four stop-motion animations showing key elements of counting and early arithmetic for children aged 3 to 11 on the OxfordOwl website).

 Griffiths, R. (2014) Mathematics at home and at school for looked-after children: the example of Ronan, aged eight.
 In S. Pope (ed) Proceedings of the 8th British Congress of Mathematics Education (BCME) 2014, 159-166.